dmitrymomot/gokit/statemachine/README.md

 1. **State Machine Design**:
    - Keep your state machines small and focused on a single responsibility
    - Use descriptive names for states and events
-   - Document the allowed transitions in comments or diagrams
+   - Document the allowed transitions in your code
+   - Consider using a diagram tool to visualize complex state machines

 2. **Guards and Actions**:
    - Keep guards simple - they should only check conditions, not modify state